5 Northern Michigan Destinations to NOT Miss Today (Photos)

 Did one of your favorite Michigan destinations make the list?
 Do you have a place that should have been included?
 Please let me know as I’m continually checking places off of my Michigan bucket list.

-Northern Michigan Destinations to also consider
+More Northern Michigan Destinations to visit too!

 Leland – Famed fishtown in the Leelanau Peninsula, Leland is a worthwhile stop for anyone looking to hire a fishing charter, find excellent fresh fish or take a boat to the Manitou Islands.